Congratulations to our FACAP 2020 Award Recipients

 March 2-4, 2022 @ Florida State Fire College

-The Florida Advisory Committee on Arson Prevention is now taking nominations for investigator of the year from the public sector and private sector.
+The Florida Advisory Committee on Arson Prevention is also taking nominations for Investigator of the Year from the public sector and private sector.
 All nominations should include a detailed summary of why the nominee deserves to be investigator of the year.
 The awards will be presented to individuals whose dedication, service, investigation, and work product, has resulted in a direct impact on Florida’s citizens and insurance policy holders, through their efforts, skills and dedication in combating the crime of arson.